Raptor3um/raptoreum/doc/developer-notes.md

 - ThreadOpenConnections : Initiates new connections to peers.

-- ThreadOpenMasternodeConnections : Opens network connections to smartnodes.
+- ThreadOpenSmartnodeConnections : Opens network connections to smartnodes.

 - ThreadMessageHandler : Higher-level message handling (sending and receiving).